Advancement Fee Q&A

 Can the advancement fee be waived?

 The advancement fee cannot be waived, but there are specific instances where the advancement fee will not apply.
 Gift revenue received from the Cougar License Plate program is exempt.
 This fee will not apply for a private foundation that has a written policy stating it will not pay gift fees.
 An advancement fee will not be applied to non-cash gifts (in-kind, service, real estate) that will not or cannot be sold.
-Any payments for pledges established on or before June 30, 2017 will also be exempt from the advancement fee.

 Can a donor increase their gift amount to cover the advancement fee?